Constantius Gallus: Caesar

-In 350, Magnentius had rebelled and killed the emperor Constans, claiming the purple.
+In 350, Magnentius rebelled and killed the emperor Constans, claiming the purple.
 Constantius II prepared to move against the usurper, but needed a representative in the East, so he called Gallus at Sirmium, raised him to the rank of caesar (15 March 351), gave him the name Constantius, and strengthened the bonds with his cousin by allowing Gallus to marry his sister Constantina.
-Gallus and Constantina, who probably shared her brother's aim of controlling the young Caesar, set up residence in Antioch.
+The two set up residence in Antioch.

-During his rule, Gallus had to deal with a Jewish rebellion in Judea/Palestine (see Jewish revolt against Gallus) led by Patricius and Isaac of Diocesarea.
+During his rule, Gallus had to deal with a Jewish rebellion in the Palaestina (see Jewish revolt against Gallus) led by Patricius and Isaac of Diocesarea.
 The rebellion, possibly started before Gallus' elevation to Caesar, was crushed by Gallus' general, Ursicinus, who ordered all the rebels slain.

 Gallus was saved from an assassination plot by a woman, who revealed that some members of her household were planning the murder.
 Some sources, among whom are Joannes Zonaras, claim that this plot had been organized by Magnentius in order to distract Constantius.

 Philostorgius claims that Gallus' generals won a campaign against the Sassanids.
 Other sources, basing their views on an almost-peaceful situation between the Sassanids and Romans while Shapur II was engaged in a campaign against the Huns in the east, dismiss this claim.
 Ammianus relays an abortive scheme of Nohodares, Shapur's lieutenant in Mesopotamia, to surprise the town of Batnae, which was betrayed by some in his own army, in 353.
 In the same year, Gallus sent the comes Orientis, Nebridius, against the Isaurians, who had been raiding the coastal provinces, and were now besieging Seleucia on the Calycadnus.
 They dispersed on his approach.